 Figure 1.
-Flowchart of combined water systems & urban drainage systems.
+A flowchart of combined water systems and urban drainage systems.

-Furthermore, in this study, a plan was developed for restricting reused-water systems to rainwater only and using this as toilet water, landscaping water and firefighting water to reduce the the water used by existing water distribution systems.
-Therefore, EPASWMM, which is an urban runoff analysis program provided for free by developers at the EPA, was used to calculate the capacity of rainwater storage tanks that can be used in the reused-water system.
-The capacity of the rainwater storage tank’s was set to that of multiple water sources in the water distribution system analysis program EPANET.
-The analysis was then done by differentiating between nodes in the water distribution system and nodes in the reused-water system; as shown in Figure 2.
+Furthermore, in this study, a plan was developed to restrict reused water systems to rainwater only and use this as toilet water, landscaping water, and firefighting water to reduce the water used by existing WDSs.
+Therefore, EPASWMM, which is an urban runoff analysis program provided for free by developers at the EPA, was used to calculate the capacity of rainwater storage tanks that can be used in the reused water system.
+The capacity of the rainwater storage tanks was set to that of multiple water sources in the WDS analysis program EPANET.
+The analysis was then conducted by differentiating between nodes in the WDS and nodes in the reused water system, as shown in Figure 2.